EmanuelGustafzon/School-assignment-HTML-CSS/README.md

-### project built with HTML CSS, SCSS and JavaScript, part of my studies to become a .NET Web developer
+### Project built with HTML CSS, SCSS and JavaScript.
+## Part of my .NET Web developer studies at EC Utbildningen
 ## [View the deployed website](https://emanuelgustafzon.github.io/sillicon/)
 ## what we learned.
 * Develop responsive websites with HTML, CSS and SCSS.